santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Draft.md

 The JTBD framework can be traced back to Harvard professor Theodore Levitt's famous observation: "People don't want to buy a quarter-inch drill.
 They want a quarter-inch hole!"
 (Strategyn, n.d.).
 This insight shifted focus from products to outcomes, laying groundwork for future innovation thinking.
 Two pioneers formalised this concept into today's framework: Tony Ulwick, who applied jobs-focused approaches at Cordis Corporation in the early 1990s and published the first JTBD book "What Customers Want" (2005); and Clayton Christensen, whose "Marketing Malpractice" (2005) article and subsequent book "Competing Against Luck" (2016) established Jobs Theory as a cornerstone of innovation thinking (Ulwick, 2020).
 Their work transformed a simple insight into a powerful framework that consistently uncovers why customers make purchase decisions.

 **Defining JTBD**
 In JTBD, a "job" is defined as "a statement that describes, with precision, what people are trying to accomplish in a given situation" (Ulwick, 2020).
-Each job encompasses three critical dimensions:
+Each job encompasses three dimensions:

 - **Functional** (the practical objectives that need to be accomplished - what literally needs to get done)
 - **Emotional** (how customers want to feel or avoid feeling during the process, such as confidence, satisfaction, or avoiding frustration)